Dr Disrespect offering early access to Midnight Society game with NFT purchase

 Priority will be given to players who have been a member of Midnight Society since Dec.
 14. Once someone has their application accepted, they’ll get an email to purchase the Founders Pass.
 This will cost the user $50 or 0.019ETH and Midnight Society expects the value to go up as the cards are traded.

 The main Founders Pass will only be sold on Midnight Society’s official website.
 But once the Variant avatars have been created, users can sell them on marketplaces like OpenSea and Rarible.
-Buyers should know, however, that trading the token will also remove access to any other Founders’ benefits.
+Buyers should know, however, that selling the token will also remove access to any other Founders’ benefits.
+If traded, players receive the traded benefits from the other player.

 There is a limit to buying one per customer on the official website, but users can openly trade them once they’re on the marketplace.